Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 Check out this video:

-The course I’m referring to is Social Power, which gives you many more tools and practical examples.
+The course I’m referring to is Power University, with more social tech and practical examples.

-As the video mentions, if you rebel to the social influence of the judge role without first removing the judge/parent position, you are still within their frame of reference.
+As the video mentions, if you rebel against the social influence of the judge role without first removing the judge/parent position, you are still within their frame of reference.

-You are still within their spell and you still feel the whole brunt of their mental control.
+You are still within their spell and you still feel the whole brunt of their mind control.

-We saw one example for this one in the article on female control of relationships:
+We saw one example of this one in the article on female control of relationships:

-His rebelling is in many ways similar to how a child would rebel to the mother.
+His rebelling is in many ways similar to how a child would rebel against the mother.

 Sometimes it’s OK to be socially influenced.